jayjaybillings/fire/docs/_posts/2017-10-11-fire-performance-model.markdown

 };
 ```

 If the getA() and setA() functions did some extra work or required other information about internal state, then they would be just fine and well warranted.
-If they do not do any extra work, then encapsulation is completely violated and can no longer be used as an excuse.
+If they do not do any extra work, then encapsulation is completely violated and can no longer be used as an excuse for the added indirection.
 That is, the internal state is not actually hidden, so it is better to just make them public.
-Both C and C++ provide the *struct* construct for defining a data structure with all public members, and it is a better fit here.
+Both C and C++ provide the *struct* construct for defining a data structure with all public members (by default), and it is a better fit here.

 There is another important reason for skipping accessors for pure data structures: Accessors are a common source of bugs!
-While these types of bugs will be easily caught by a good unit test, they can be avoided all together by not using accessors where that makes sense.
+While these types of bugs will be easily caught by a good unit test, they can be avoided all together by not using accessors when it makes sense.

 In the last section, one valid case for accessors was discussed: what if a data class with many const-qualified members is needed?
-Accessors are ideal for providing this information because they keep the
+Accessors are ideal for providing this information because they keep the code succinct:
-code succinct:

 ```cpp
 class MyData {